sodadata/soda-core/soda/contracts/adr/10_data_source_configuration.md

 * CLI parameter `--environment` or `-e` to specify the environment name
 * API method `.environment(environment: str)` for the environment name

 (8) The data sources can have a property `environment` that has to match with the specified environment.
-Eg
+For example:

 ```yaml
 type: snowflake